I FEEL OLD, YOUNG....

 I feel OLD when I catch myself criticizing the 'younger generation' too often!

 I feel OLD (and a bit guilty) most nights as I eagerly build my mountain of pillows and settle into them, a blissful moan escaping me as I turn my Kindle on to a current read.
 Seems so long ago that 'going to bed' meant setting the scene for lovemaking!
-I DO love
+I DO love my husband but.

 I feel OLD when I look down at my hands -- slim tapered fingers, smooth clear skin no more!
 They are my mother's hands...No.
 They are my Nana's hands of long ago - freckled and patchy - digits turned sausage.
 "You have piano fingers!"
 I used to hear and would love to hear again.
 (I should have learned piano!)